vharmain/nbb-lambda-adapter/README.md

 ## Tips & tricks

 * nbb loads slowly with 128MB of memory.
 Increase the timeout or add more memory.
-Startup will speed up significantly when more memory is added
+Startup will speed up significantly when more memory is added because Lambda gets also more CPU power with the extra memory.
 * ARM64 architecture provides cost and speed benefits over x86
 * `aws-sdk` is available on the NodeJS runtime and it can be required `(require '["aws-sdk" :as AWS])`